-In Figures 7 and 8, we have demonstrate the scalability of our resource management technique considering the application and platform size.
+In Figs. 7 and 8, we have demonstrated the scalability of our resource management technique considering the application and platform size.
 However, other factors impact the technique's execution time, i.e., the number of flow constraints.
-From Figure 10, we can conclude that the number of flow constraints marginally increases the time required to generate the CP model - by adding more flows in the CP model, we must create more variables for the added flows constraints.
-We can observe that the execution time for building the CP model gradually increases with an increase in the (i) number of nodes, (ii) number of components, and (iii) number of flow constraints - an expected behavior, since the number of model variables and constraints increases in the CP model.
-Comparing to the execution time seen in Figure 8b, we can conclude that the flow constraints do not have a big impact on the execution time required to build the CP model.
-In contrast, the number of flows has a great impact on the CP solver's execution time (see Figure 9) - the problem to be solved has become more challenging.
-Compared to the results seen in Figure 8a, the number of flows severely impact the execution time required by the CP solver.
-On the one hand, we can see that the execution time fluctuates between different deployments when the edge platform size grows - a trend that is the result of all the default optimizations the CP solver has.
-On the other hand, in some scenarios (see Figure 9c), the CP solver requires up to x2.5 more time to find a deployment strategy - the addition of different flow constraints makes the problem harder to solve.
+From Fig. 10, we can conclude that the number of flow constraints marginally increases the time required to generate the CP model-by adding more flows in the CP model, we must create more variables for the added flows constraints.
+We can observe that the execution time for building the CP model gradually increases with an increase in the 1) number of nodes; 2) number of components; and 3) number of flow constraintsan expected behavior, since the number of model variables and constraints increases in the CP model.
+Comparing to the execution time seen in Fig. 8(b), we can conclude that the flow constraints do not have a big impact on the execution time required to build the CP model.
+In contrast, the number of flows has a great impact on the CP solver's execution time (see Fig. 9)-the problem to be solved has become more challenging.
+Compared to the results seen in Fig. 8(a), the number of flows severely impacts the execution time required by the CP solver.
+On the one hand, we can see that the execution time fluctuates between different deployments when the edge platform size grows-a trend that is the result of all the default optimizations the CP solver has.
+On the other hand, in some scenarios [see Fig. 9(c)], the CP solver requires up to x2.5more time to find a deployment strategy-the addition of different flow constraints makes the problem harder to solve.
 As a result, the CP solver's execution time depends more on how complex the problem is.
 Note that the complexity of a problem depends on the node's available resources, the application size, the component's resource requirements, and the defined flow constraints.
-For example, in Figure 9c, we can observe that the solver manages to find a deployment strategy faster when there are 5 flows than when we have 3 flows constraints.
+For example, in Fig. 9(c), we can observe that the solver manages to find a deployment strategy faster when there are five flows than when we have three flows constraints.
 A possible reason for this is that the overall problem complexity is higher with the addition of the three flow constraints.
-Therefore, we can conclude that not only the number of flows impact the execution time, but also the construction of each flow, i.e., the communication path, number of components, and the component's dependencies.
+Therefore, we can conclude that not only the number of flows impacts the execution time but also the construction of each flow, i.e., the communication path, number of components, and the component's dependencies.
 However, since we built the scenarios randomly and the CP solver has its own optimizations, we cannot say with certainty why this behavior appears or the fluctuations in execution time.

 Finally, one advantage of using CP for our deployment technique is the ability to allow the developer to limit the CP solver's execution time.
-For example, we can find a feasible deployment strategy for scenario 3, having one flow constraint, and 500 nodes (see Figure 8a), in 120 ms. By applying a time limitation we can lower the total execution time required to find a deployment strategy - lowering the time required to validate all requirements.
+For example, we can find a feasible deployment strategy for scenario 3, having one flow constraint, and 500 nodes [see Fig. 8(a)], in 120 ms. By applying a time limitation we can lower the total execution time required to find a deployment strategy-lowering the time required to validate all requirements.
 However, it is important to mention that if the time limit is set too low, then the solver may not be able to decide if a solution exists.
-Hence, the solver's output will be 'UNKNOWN' - the solver does not have enough knowledge to determine if the solution is infeasible or feasible.
+Hence, the solver's output will be "UNKNOWN"-the solver does not have enough knowledge to determine if the solution is infeasible or feasible.
 As a consequence, the developer should pick a reasonable time for complex problems where finding the optimal deployment strategy requires too much time.